MeshJS/hydra/README.md

 import { HydraProvider, HydraInstance } from "@meshsdk/hydra";
 import { BlockfrostProvider } from "@meshsdk/core";

-// Create a Hydra provider connection const hydraProvider = new HydraProvider({
+const hydraProvider = new HydraProvider({
   httpUrl: "http://localhost:4001", // Your Hydra node URL });

-// Connect to the Hydra Head
 await hydraProvider.connect();

-// Create a Hydra instance for interacting with the head const blockchainProvider = new BlockfrostProvider("YOUR_BLOCKFROST_KEY");
+const blockchainProvider = new BlockfrostProvider("YOUR_BLOCKFROST_KEY");

 const hydraInstance = new HydraInstance({